Certora/sunbeam-tutorials/docs/source/token/introduction.rst

 Introduction
 ============

+This tutorial builds upon concepts covered in the main Certora Prover Tutorials such as propositional & predicate logic, and the basics of formal verification.
+If these are not already familiar to you, refer to `section 1 of the Certora Prover Tutorials`_ before proceeding.

 What is Certora Sunbeam?
 ------------------------
 Sunbeam is a tool for formally verifying Soroban smart contracts written in Rust.
 You can